robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 ----------------

 - Suite names should be as describing as possible.

-- Names can be relatively long, but over 40 characters starts to be too much.
-- Remember that suite names are created automatically from file/directory names:
+- Names are created automatically from file or directory names:

-  - Extensions are stripped
+  - Extensions are stripped.
-  - Underscores are converted to spaces
+  - Underscores are converted to spaces.
-  - If name is all lower case, words are capitalized
+  - If name is all lower case, words are capitalized.

+- Names can be relatively long, but overly long names are not convenient on the file system.

+- The name of the top level suite can be overridden from the command line using the `--name` option if needed.

-  - Examples:
+Examples:

 - `login_tests.robot` -> `Login Tests`
 - `IP_v4_and_v6` -> `IP v4 and v6`

 Test case names
 ---------------

 - Test names should be describing similarly as suite names.

 - If a suite contains many similar tests, and the suite itself is well named, test names can be shorter.

 - Name is exactly what you you specify in the test case file without any conversion.

-For example, if we have tests related to invalid login in file `invalid_login_should_fail.robot`, these would be OK test case names:
+For example, if we have tests related to invalid login in a file `invalid_login.robot`, these would be OK test case names:

 .. code:: robotframework